Typical and atypical properties of periodic Teichmueller geodesics: Local Zariski density: The Zorich conjecture

-To show the claim for an arbitrary open set $U$ in ${\cal Q}$, observe that typical periodic orbits for $\Phi^t$ passing through $U$ become equidistributed for the Lebesgue measure (see \cite{H13} for a detailed discussion).
-In particular, they pass through $Z_0$ where the set $Z_0$ is chosen as above.
+To show the second part of the proposition for an arbitrary open neighborhood $U$ in ${\cal Q}$ of a birecurrent point $q\in {\cal Q}_{\rm good}$, recall that by ergodicity of the Teichm\"uller flow and the Anosov closing lemma established in \cite{H13}, ``generic'' periodic orbits for $\Phi^t$ passing through $U$ become equidistributed for the Lebesgue measure (see \cite{H13} for a detailed discussion).
+In particular, they pass through the set $Z_0\subset U_0$ chosen as above.